 Lagrein has been recorded in the Alto Adige since the 16th century.
 Until fairly recently, over half the annual production went into a rosé called Lagrein Kretzer, but demand for reds in the late 1990s put the focus on the dark ‘Dunkel’ or ‘Scuro’ version, which has since become the flagship wine of the region.

 Modern red Lagrein is the product of reductions in yields and a rethink of vinification.
-Urban Piccolruaz, from the Laimburg research station, sums up the winemaking process in four steps: ‘A maximum 6–7 days soak at 30?C; delicate pumping over of the cap; immediate malolactic and straight into barriques.’
+Urban Piccolruaz, from the Laimburg research station, sums up the winemaking process in four steps: ‘A maximum six- to seven-day soak at 30°C; delicate pumping over of the cap; immediate malolactic and straight into barriques.’

 Provided you start out with fully ripe fruit, the result is a wine with a purple-ruby colour, bags of aroma and a luxurious texture.
 Ripeness is the key.
 Being a late variety in a northern region, Lagrein is vintage sensitive.
 It is also picky about soils.
 Urban von Klebelsberg, from the Abbazia di Novacella, explains: ‘Lagrein needs the opposite conditions to most premium varieties.
 It prefers flat sites to hillsides, and likes deep, coarse, alluvial soils and infernal heat.’